artix75/psyc/README.md

 ---

 Training data layout for non-recurrent networks is quite simple.
-It's just an array of doubles that contains the sequence of all the inputs and expected outputs (targets).
+It's just an array of floats that contains the sequence of all the inputs and expected outputs (targets).
 Let's assume that we have a very simple network where the input layer is made of 4 units, and the output layer is made of 2 units.